jshacks/jshacks2018-auto-ecomm-testbot/README.md

 Our goal is to develop and train an automated user experience TestBot that is able to predict the satisfaction of an user navigating an ecommerce mobile website.

-Meet RuxiBot your trusted e-commerce advisor that helps you rate user experience & interfaces by learning from your clients.
+Meet RuxiBot your trusted e-commerce advisor that Rates User Experience & Interfaces by learning from your clients.

 ## Approach